nicklesb87/buccaneers-den/BuccaneersDen/ReadMe.txt

   change between operation, you press shift before beginning the drag.

   Macros are saved automatically in a xml file in your home directory under .buccaneers.
-There is no limit on the number or length of the macros.
+There is no limit on the number of the macros.
+The length of command can be limited by the device you are connected to.
+The Bus Pirate only allow command of 255 characters or less.
 You can have multiples macro with the same name.
 You can export your macros or import some using the two button at the bottom of the macros panel.

   Macros are not shared between device.